erikmartens/erikmartens/README.md

 ---

-My core competencies include but are not limited to the programming languages and frameworks listed below.
-For a fuull overview of technologies and tools I am using, please head over to my [StackShare](https://stackshare.io/erik_m_martens)-page.
+My core competencies include but are not limited to the ones included below.
+For a full overview of technologies and tools I am using, please head over to my [StackShare](https://stackshare.io/erik_m_martens)-page.

 | `Core Languages` | Swift | Objective-C | JavaScript | Java |
 |:--|:--|:--|:--|:--|